-Unlike defense industries, there has been limited additional economic growth in the region spurred by the development of casinos.
-Even though the number of visitors to the region grew due to the casinos, this did not necessarily result in increased activity at the Mystic Seaport or Mystic Aquarium or at local retail or hospitality venues.
+There has been limited additional economic growth in the region spurred by the development of casinos.
+Even though the number of visitors to the region grew due to the casinos, this did not necessarily result in increased activity at the Town's major tourist attractions or at local retail or hospitality venues.
+In fact, visitation to Mystic Seaport and Mystic Aquarium has been declining over the past 12 years.
+With increasing casino competition on the horizon in surrounding states, the regional economy may be changing again.